Polymer/old-docs-site/0.8/docs/migration.md

     can only extend built-in DOM elements, such as `<button>`.** For more information, see [Inheritance](#inheritance).

-In 0.5, you can defined published properties and default attributes by setting attributes on the `<polymer-element>` tag.
+In 0.5, you can define _published properties_ and _default attributes_ by setting
+attributes on the `<polymer-element>` tag.
 These features are now only available on the prototype.